apwide/apwide-jenkins-shared-lib/README.md

 * [Advanced selection of environments](./examples/monitoring/criteria-selection): monitor a custom set of environments using search criteria

 ### Deployment tracking
+* [CI Deployment workflow](./send-deployment-information): how to automatically push deployment information (including the list of deployed Jira tickets!) to Golive and Jira
 * [Deployment workflow](./examples/deployment/simple-build-deploy): push build and deployment information to Jira and Apwide Golive

 ### Self-Service Environments